In this post, I’m going to share with you the Ultimate Guide to Teething!

 The discussion of a slightly raised temperature in a teething baby is a controversial one.

-Babies who are teething are known to have a slightly raised temperature.
+Babies who are having a tooth push through are known to have a slightly raised temperature.
 However, this should not be above 38 C as this would indicate that there may be something more serious going on.

 When your baby is teething it is important not to assume their fever and symptoms are linked to the emergence of a new tooth.
 If you are concerned about your little one when teething, I’d recommend getting them checked by your doctor.